vfmd/vfmd-spec/spec/for_implementers.md

         _opening referential link tag_ in the future

-     2. The matching substring for the first parenthesized subexpression in the matching pattern shall be called the _link text string_.
+     2. The matching substring for the first parenthesized subexpression in the matching pattern is _simplified_ to obtain the _reference id string_

      3. A new node is pushed onto the _stack of potential opening span tags_ with the following properties: